Are you having a hard time staying on top of all of your living expenses? Do you find that each month you have more cash going out than coming in?

 The amount of water we all go through each day in our homes is huge and typically goes unnoticed until the bill comes in.
 Try to reduce your water bill by taking quicker showers, turning off the tap while brushing your teeth and only running the dishwasher or washing machine when you have full loads.

-Also, if you use a sprinkler to water your lawn, you can buy a timer that you plug your hose into and set it so that it will turn on every second or third day and only run for 20 or 30 minutes.
+Also, if you use a sprinkler to water your lawn, you can buy a water hose timer that you plug your hose into and set it so that it will turn on every second or third day and only run for 20 or 30 minutes.

 These timers are very inexpensive and will save you a lot of money throughout the summer.
 Set the timer to run before sunrise so that you do not burn your lawn.